-We structurally and visually redesigned the website for Lighthouse, an award-winning patient communication software for dental practices.
-Our cross-functional team went through multiple rounds of research, testing and design iterations, scrutinizing words, user flows, and everything in between.
+We redesigned the website for Lighthouse, a patient communication software for dental practices.
+Our cross-functional team went through multiple rounds of research, testing and design iterations, scrutinizing words, animations, and everything in between.
 The new website drives credibility and conversions, and is a powerful tool for our sales team.

 Believe it or not, patient communication software for dental practices is a competitive space.
-Lighthouse tapped into that market early on and is now an established player, but the time had come to revamp its years-old website in order to stand out among its competitors.
-Of course, it wasn't just a desire to improve the aesthetics and experience of the website that was driving the redesign effort.
+Lighthouse tapped into that market early on and is now an established player, but it was time to revamp its website in order to stand out among its competitors.
+Of course, it wasn't just a desire to improve the aesthetics that was driving the redesign effort.
 Usability issues and a strategy that leaned a little too hard on business objectives ("Hey!
 Check out all our features!") was leaving visitors astray, unable to easily digest the website's content and finding themselves pulled in multiple directions.

 We had a cross-functional team comprised of product marketing, front-end engineering, visual design, and user experience design 👋 to collaborate and build the redesigned website.
 We decided the primary goal of the website was to drive visitors to connect with the Lighthouse inbound sales team.
 To support that goal, we made sure to prioritize the call-to-action to get a free demo of Lighthouse (who doesn't like free stuff?!) throughout the experience.
 In addition, we had a number of secondary goals to support: